-- 1. allow students to acquire the fundamental skills and strategies necessary for effective professional communication; - 2. prepare students to deal with a number of psychosocial issues which have implications for impairment, disability and handicap, and an impact on rehabilitation and well-being.
+- 1. allow students to acquire the fundamental skills and strategies necessary for effective professional communication: - 2. prepare students to deal with a number of psychosocial issues which have implications for impairment, disability and handicap, and an impact on rehabilitation and well-being.

-Adler, R.B. and Rodman, G. (1994).
+Adler, R.B. and Rodman, G. (2000).
 Understanding Human Communication.
-(5th edition).
+(7th edition).
 Fort Worth, Texas, Brace Harcourt.

-Part A: Computer based Assignment
+Part A: Computer based Assignment 10% Due: no later than October 25, 2001

-Part B: To be announced.
+Part B: Multiple Choice Exam.